 In 1769 a small Spanish colony became the first European settlement in California.
 It is often referred to as the birthplace of this great state.
 One of the most beautiful cities in California, the urban playground of San Diego is the perfect destination for travelers looking for a beach vacation with a twist.

 Make your way through the intricate tapestry of San Diego’s neighborhoods and delve into a wide array of nooks and crannies to explore.
+That should include checking out the vibrant food scene either on your own or through a food tour.
 If you’re looking for the best things to see in California, Balboa Park is embellished with Spanish Colonial Revival architecture and has up to 17 museums to explore.

 Balboa Park has various famous attractions in the vicinity to experience and enjoy.
 A San Diego Zoo tour is a great experience for travelers who love animals.
 This walk on the wild side endeavor includes an interactive excursion with some of the cutest critters in the world.